NVIDIA/spark-rapids/CONTRIBUTING.md

 A pull request should pass all status checks before being merged.
 #### sign-off check
-Please follow the steps in the [Sign your work](#sign-your-work) section, and make sure at least one commit in your pull request gets signed-off.
+Please follow the steps in the [Sign your work](#sign-your-work) section, and make sure at least one commit in your pull request is signed-off.
 #### blossom-ci
 The check runs on NVIDIA self-hosted runner, a [project committer](.github/workflows/blossom-ci.yml#L36) can manually trigger it by commenting `build`.
 It includes the following steps,